Ivanhoe (1997 TV series)

 Ivanhoe is a 1997 American/British television mini-series based on the 1819 novel Ivanhoe by Sir Walter Scott.
-It was produced by the BBC and A&E Network and consisted of six 50 minute episodes.
+It was produced by the BBC and A&E Network and consisted of six 50-minute episodes.

 Plot

 This adaptation of Sir Walter Scott's novel is set in 1192 AD and depicts a disinherited knight who is accused of treachery.
 He returns anonymously to his home in England, to clear his name and win his lady love.
 Richard I of England had been a prisoner in an Austrian dungeon, but is now returning to an England ruled by Prince John.
-The production claims realism, mainly through a depiction of a very rough and poverty stricken time; the producers claim this is in contrast to earlier, "sanitized" versions.
-People wear layers of often old, sometimes ragged clothing to keep the cold out, are sometimes dirty, and have long shaggy hair and beards.
+The production claims realism, mainly through a depiction of a very rough and poverty-stricken time; the producers claim this is in contrast to earlier, "sanitised" versions.
+People wear layers of often old, sometimes ragged clothing to keep the cold out, are sometimes dirty, and have long, shaggy hair and beards.